 In a medium heatproof bowl, whisk the yolks just to break them up and whisk in ¼ cup sugar.
 Set aside.

-In a heavy non-reactive saucepan, combine cream, milk, salt and ¼ cup sugar.
+In a heavy non-reactive saucepan, combine heavy cream, coconut cream, salt and ¼ cup sugar.

 Put the pan over medium heat and let the mixture boil gently to bubbling just around the edges (gentle simmer).
 Reduce the heat to low.